Estimating Effects of Long-Term Treatments: Empirical Validation

 In our analysis, we divided the seven-week experimental period into two phases: the experimental periods $1$ to $T_E$ and the future periods $T_E+1$ to $T$.
 During the experimental periods, we collected data and observed the effects of the treatment.
 After the experimental periods end, our goal is to predict the treatment effects for each week in the future periods, starting from week $T_E+1$ and continuing through the last period.
 While making these predictions, we do not use data from the future periods, as they have not been observed yet at time $T_E$.
 We use our model to estimate the treatment effects during the future periods.
 Finally, we compare these estimated effects with the actual treatment effects observed during the future period.
 These observed effects in the long-term experiment serve as the ``ground truth'' to evaluate the accuracy of our approach.

 We consider variables that capture various aspects of user behavior during the search process as our surrogates.
 Detailed descriptions of all surrogate and primary outcomes are provided in Table~\ref{tb:searchHistorydef}.
 These surrogates are not only responsive to the treatments but also reflect the diverse aspects of user behavior that lead to variations in primary outcomes over time~\citep{duan2021online,deng2013improving}.
-Note that we include prior primary outcomes as one of the surrogates, as they are shown to be highly correlated with the future primary outcome~\citep{deng2013improving}.
-This could enlarge the surrogate space and better satisfy the longitudinal surrogacy assumption.
+Note that we include past primary outcomes as a subset of the surrogate variables, as they are shown to be useful in modeling the future primary outcomes~\citep{deng2013improving}.
+This is a little different from the causal diagram shown in Figure~\ref{fig:Surrogacy}, yet this still satisfies Assumption~\ref{asp:Surrogacy}.
+To see this, consider the following simplest example with only two periods $t_k$ and $t_{k-1}$ for any $k \in \{2,...,K\}$.
+Let the surrogates consist of two parts $\bm{S}_{i,t_k} = (Y_{i,t_k}, Y_{i,t_{k-1}}, \tilde{\bm{S}}_{i,t_k})$ where $Y_{i,t_k}$ and $Y_{i,t_{k-1}}$ are primary outcomes, and $\tilde{\bm{S}}_{i,t_k}$ are the other surrogate outcomes.
+We still have

+because $Y_{i,t_{k-1}}$ is a constant when conditional on $Y_{i,t_{k-1}}$, and it is conditionally independent of $\bm{W}_{i, 1:t_{k-1}}$.
+This could enlarge the surrogate space and potentially better satisfy the longitudinal surrogacy assumption.
 We provide detailed practical guidelines for choosing surrogates in Section~\ref{sec:guidelines:surrogates}.

 Note that we not only use surrogates from the immediate preceding time period $t-1$ but also incorporate surrogates including primary outcomes from earlier periods — $t-2,\ t-3, \cdots$ up to $t-T_E+1$ — into our model.
 For example, \textit{search\_uv} in period $t-2$ can be seen as the ``\textit{search\_uv} two weeks ago," which is then used as a surrogate in period $t$.
 Therefore, to establish the models, we use the surrogates (including the primary outcomes) from week $1$ to week $T_E-1$ in total to be our training features, and the surrogates and primary outcome of the week $T_E$ serve as the training outcomes.
 As we have five surrogate variables, our prediction model has $5\times (T_E-1)$ training features.\footnote{In reality, companies would typically have broader access to their internal user behavior data than us as external researchers, enabling companies to curate a more extensive set of surrogates, which ensures a better alignment with the longitudinal surrogacy assumption.} By employing this approach, we effectively broaden the surrogate space, thereby enhancing the precision of our predictions.